MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-state-roaming.md

 The preceding list of attributes is different than the attributes that could be synced in Microsoft Edge Legacy.
 (For details about Microsoft Edge Legacy settings, see [Windows 10 roaming settings](/azure/active-directory/devices/enterprise-state-roaming-windows-settings-reference).)
 Users can selectively enable/disable these attributes using Microsoft Edge settings.
 Given the difference in attributes between the two versions (for example, history), users might be asked to give sync consent again.

 > [!NOTE]
-> Unlike Microsoft Edge Legacy, the new Microsoft Edge doesn't use Windows credential Manager for passwords and as a result, won't sync passwords with Internet Explorer or other apps that use Windows Credential manager.
+> Unlike Microsoft Edge Legacy, Microsoft Edge doesn't use Windows credential Manager for passwords and as a result, won't sync passwords with Internet Explorer or other apps that use Windows Credential manager.

 ## Terms of service